 The cloud-based benefits management software market is relatively new and unproven, and it is uncertain whether it will achieve and sustain high levels of demand and market acceptance.
 Our success will depend to a substantial extent on the willingness of employers, carriers, and consumers to increase their use of benefits management software.
 Many employers and carriers have invested substantial personnel and financial resources to integrate internally developed solutions or traditional enterprise software into their businesses for benefits management, and therefore might be reluctant or unwilling to migrate to our cloud-based solutions.
-Furthermore, some businesses might be reluctant to use cloud-based solutions, then our market might not develop at all, or it might develop more slowly than we expect, either of which could significantly adversely affect our operating results.
+Furthermore, some businesses might be reluctant to use cloud-based solutions because they have concerns about the security of their data and the reliability of the technology delivery model associated with these solutions.
+If employers, carriers and consumers do not perceive the benefits of our solutions, then our market might not develop at all, or it might develop more slowly than we expect, either of which could significantly adversely affect our operating results.
 In addition, we might make errors in predicting and reacting to relevant business trends, which could harm our business.
-If any of these risks occur, it could materially adversely affect our business.
+If any of these risks occur, it could materially adversely affect our business, financial condition or results of operations.